After I fill out an application, how soon can I expect to be contacted?

 How much are your puppies?

-Prices are between $2000 and $2500 depending on the breed.
+Prices are from $2500 to $2700 depending on the breed.
 Visit our Pricing page for more information*.

 *$100 discount for police, fire and military.